wiiznokes/changen/res/API_REFERENCE.md

 ###### **Subcommands:**

 * `generate` — Generate release notes.
 By default, generate from the last release in the changelog to HEAD
 * `release` — Generate a new release.
-By default, use the last tag present in the repo, sorted using [semver](https://semver.org/) format
+By default, use the last tag present in the repo, sorted using the [semver](https://semver.org/) format
 * `validate` — Validate a changelog syntax
 * `show` — Show a specific release on stdout
 * `new` — Create a new changelog file with an accepted syntax